georgegiam/Vigenere-Cipher/README.md

-# Vigenere-Cipher

-In this script we get 3 inputs from the user.
+First, we define 3 variables.
-1. The function which want to use (encryption or decryption)
+1. message - The plaintext we want to decrypt or encrypt
-2. The word which want to decrypt or encrypt
+2. key - The key we use for encryption or decryption
-3. The key

-In case of lower-case letters given by the user, the Upper-Case Converter convert those letters in upper case.
+3. action - The function we want to use (encryption or decryption) In case of lower-case letters given, we convert the plaintext and the key in uppercase format, and we define their length.

-Key Extension Operation is a function that compares the length of user’s word and key.
-If the key length is smaller than the word the function extends it in order to have the same length with the word.
+Next, we generate the extending key.
+We compare the length of the plaintext and the key.
+If the key length is less than the plaintext length, we extend it in order to have the same length with the plaintext.

-Encrypt function takes as an input the word that the user wants to encrypt and the key.
-Every character od the word and the key are converted into ASCCII code and every character is assigning to Vigenere Table characters.
+Encrypt function takes as input the plaintext we want to encrypt and the key.
+Every character in both plaintext and key converts into ASCCII code and every character is assigning to Vigenère Table characters.
 Finally, the encrypted message is shown up.

-Decrypt function users gives the encrypted word and the key.
-Every character of the word and the key is converted into ASCCII code and every character is assigning to Vigenere Table characters.
-Finally, the decrypted message is shown up.
+In Decrypt function we use the ciphertext we want to decrypt and the key.
+Every character of both ciphertext and key is converted into ASCCII code and every character is assigning to Vigenère Table characters.
+Finally, the decrypted message (plaintext) is shown up.

-The only format user can give inputs to the program is
-1. Encrypt:  -e WORD_TO_ENCRYPT KEY ex.
-HELLO KEK
-2. Decrypt:  -d WORD_TO_DECRYPT KEY ex.
-RIVVS KEK
+Finally we check which action we want to trigger (encryption or decryption).